Contributing & Style Guide

 - You should revise any sentence starting with lowercase word stylization to avoid creating a sentence with a lowercase word.

-Key Point: Use standard American and industry-standard abbreviations, e.g., NFT for non-fungible token.
+Key Point: Use standard American and industry-standard abbreviations, e.g., NFT for non-fungible tokens.
 Avoid internet slang.

 Abbreviations include acronyms, initialisms, shortened words, and contractions.
 In most contexts, the technical distinction between acronyms and initialisms isn't relevant; it's OK to use the phrase acronym to refer to both.